 Raas offers 32 rooms and seven Suites.
 35 rooms have views of the Mehrangarh Fort, the remaining four have private gardens overlooking the old, restored buildings.
 Rooms are highly comfortable and have been decorated with great attention to detail in a modern, understated style drawing heavily on traditional techniques and materials.

 Raas accepts children of all ages and inter-connecting rooms are available for families.
 No extra beds are permitted in the rooms.
 Babysitting is available at an extra cost.
 The hotel also provides board games and painting materials.

-Facilities at the hotel include two restaurants (one covered, one al fresco) serving Indian and Continental food, a bar, a heated swimming pool and a spa featuring three massage rooms and a sauna.
+Facilities at the hotel include two restaurants (one covered, one al fresco) serving Indian and Continental food, as well as a trendy bar for those wishing to quench their thirst with a fresh cocktail.
+There is a heated swimming pool and spa centre with three massage rooms.